akapug/elide-showcases/elide-quiz/scorer/VERCEL_KV_SETUP.md

 ### Limits

-- Keeps last 100 submissions (configurable)
+- Keeps last 100 submissions (configurable in code)
-- Vercel KV Free Tier: 256MB storage, 10K commands/day
+- Vercel Redis Free Tier: 256MB storage, 10K commands/day
-- Should be plenty for this use case
+- Perfect for this use case (leaderboard is tiny)

 ## Troubleshooting

 ### "Missing required environment variables"

-The KV database isn't connected to the project.
+The Redis database isn't connected to the project.
 Go to: https://vercel.com/m-v/scorer/stores

-And connect the KV database to the project.
+Find your Redis database and click "Connect Project" → select `scorer`.

 ### "Failed to save submission"